nepfaff/scalable-real2sim/README.md

 ##### Gripper masking with fine tuned models
-We provide fine tuned networks for SAM2 and GroundingDINO for the segmentation and annotation of the gripper used in our provided dataset which can be downloaded from [insert link here].
+We provide fine tuned networks for SAM2 and GroundingDINO for the segmentation and annotation of the gripper used in our provided dataset which can be downloaded from [here](https://mitprod-my.sharepoint.com/personal/nepfaff_mit_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fnepfaff%5Fmit%5Fedu%2FDocuments%2Fscalable%5Freal2sim%5Fmodel%5Fweights&ga=1).

 Please put the downloaded checkpoint files in the `./checkpoints` directory.
 We used mmdetection's implementation to fine tune Grounding DINO.
 Please see the